aktivis/aktivis.github.io/README.md

 # aktivis.github.io
-A simple website using plain HTML and PicoCSS.
+A website using plain HTML and PicoCSS.